milligank/cp386_a04/README.md

 6. There must be at thease 1 RQ submitted before \* can be called

-Motivation: To learn more operating systems
+Motivation: To learn more about operating systems

 Screenshots: